MintMCP

 Deployment and Management: Ease of Use for Enterprise Scale

-Deployment complexity determines how quickly teams can move from evaluation to production—and how much ongoing operational burden the platform creates.
+Deployment complexity determines how quickly teams can move from evaluation to production and how much ongoing operational burden the platform creates.

 Streamlined Server Deployment

-• Automatic hosting and lifecycle management
+• Automatic hosting and lifecycle management for connector runtimes

 • GitOps workflow support for infrastructure-as-code management

-• Full architectural control for DevOps teams
+• Full architectural control for platform engineering and DevOps teams

 Monitoring and Observability for Production Systems